helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

 A more advanced approach is to stimulate the UI whenever a value has changed or at a specified frequency.
 While introducing new technology and challenges, this approach offers a very responsive UI presenting up to the second KPI values to the user.

 The `SubScriptionEventPublisher` uses Kafka as Pub-Sub to publish the new KPI value for a specific campaign on the topic `subscription-events`.
-In Part 3 the `campaign-service` receives this event and publishes it as a [GraphQl Subscription](https://www.apollographql.com/docs/apollo-server/data/subscriptions/)
+In Part 3 the `campaign-service` receives this event and publishes it as a [GraphQL Subscription](https://www.apollographql.com/docs/apollo-server/data/subscriptions/)

 ```javascript